kimgoetzke/practice-leptos/README.md

 # Practice Leptos

-This repository contains a simple portfolio website written in Rust and using Leptos, a WebAssembly framework for Rust.
-Tailwind CSS is used for responsive styling.
-The project is built using Trunk.
+This repository contains a simple, fully client-side rendered portfolio website written in Rust with [Leptos](https://leptos.dev/), a web development framework for Rust that uses WebAssembly, and Tailwind CSS.
+The project is built using [Trunk](https://trunkrs.dev/).
 The purpose of this project was to explore using Rust for web development.

 ## Demo